 Buffalo Bill Cody

-Born February 26, 1846, Colonel William F. “Buffalo Bill” Cody began his “wild west” career at the tender age of 11, when he was an ox-team driver.
-Later, 14 year-old Buffalo Bill became one of the youngest Pony Express riders.
+Born February 26, 1846, Colonel William F. “Buffalo Bill” Cody began his “Wild West” career at the tender age of 11, when he was an ox-team driver.
+Later, at 14 years-old, he became one of the youngest Pony Express riders.
 It wasn’t until 1867 that William F. Cody claimed the name “Buffalo Bill”.
 While under the employment of the Kansas Pacific Railroad as a buffalo meat provider, Buffalo Bill participated in a buffalo hunting contest, shooting 69 buffalo!

 There’s no business like show business